 When the bypass opened in November 1989, the new roundabout was built on the western side and several options to expand Wakes Garage into a full service area were looked at by the owners and by Margram, including placing a more traditional roadside restaurant by the roundabout.

-Eventually the original garage was demolished and replaced with an Esso filling station and SPAR store in 2000, operated by Chartman Retail, and a new McDonald's Drive Thru in the rear corner.
-McDonald's still call it their "Wakes Garage" branch.
-They are seeking to install an InstaVolt electric vehicle charging point in the car park.
+A new McDonald's Drive Thru was provided in the rear corner: McDonald's still call it their "Wakes Garage" branch.
+InstaVolt later installed an electric vehicle charging point in the car park in March 2023.